KeenMate/db-gen/README.md

 	- **Schema (string)**:
 		- Specifies the database schema name.
 	- **AllFunctions (boolean)**:
-		- If true generated all functions except
+		- If true generated all functions except explicitly ignored by adding functions entry with false value
-	- **IgnoredFunctions (array of strings)**:
+	- **Functions (object where values are bool or object)**:
-		- Functions to be ignored when generating code in the schema.
+		- Keys of object are function names, you can you only name, or name with parameters (`function(text,int)` =`function`)
-	- **Functions (array of strings)**:
+		- If value is just bool, it only specifies if it should be generated
-		- Functions to be explicitly included when generating code in the schema.
+    - You can supply object and it will override global mappings see [Mapping](#Mapping-override-per-routines)
 - **Mappings**
 	- **DatabaseTypes (array of strings)**:
 		- If one database type has multiple mappings, last will be used